Maximizing Muscle Performance with Capillary Density

 Key Takeaways

-• Training strategies such as high-intensity interval training and resistance training can help increase capillary density.
+- Training strategies such as high-intensity interval training and aerobic exercise can effectively increase capillary density.
+While certain specialized resistance training protocols may contribute, aerobic modalities are more consistently effective.

-• Consuming a diet rich in antioxidants, nitrates, and omega-3 fatty acids can improve capillary density.
+- Consuming a diet rich in antioxidants, nitrates, and omega-3 fatty acids can support vascular health and recovery, but does not directly drive increases in capillary density.

 The Role of Capillary Density in Muscle Oxygenation and Nutrient Delivery